discretize/discretize-guides/builds/mesmer/heal-chronomancer/index.md

 ### Healing
 Every summoning of Illusions (Clones/Phantasms) heals allies within a 360 radius.
-Following the Basics above in order to provide boons, already covers most of your sustained heal.
+Following the Basics above, already covers most of your sustained heal.

-Cast <Skill name="Mantra of Recovery"/> whenever it gets back to two charges to make use of the
+Cast <Skill name="Mantra of Recovery"/> whenever it gets back up to 2 charges, to make use of the
-<Boon name="Regeneration"/>, provided by <Trait name="Metaphysical Rejuvenation"/>.
+<Boon name="Regeneration"/> provided by <Trait name="Metaphysical Rejuvenation"/>.

 <Trait name="Restorative Mantras"/> and <Trait name="All's Well That Ends Well"/> add up to that, as most of your utility skill choices are going to fall into that category.

-After you initially ramped up your boons, try to safe up on Clones to shatter in case of foreseeable damage threats.
+After you initially ramped up your boons, try to safe up on Clones, to shatter these, in case of foreseeable damage threats.

 <Trait name="Illusionary Inspiration"/> can provide decent burst heal, if you manage your ressources wisely and the same applies on condition pressure, combined with <Skill name="Mantra of Resolve"/> or <Trait name="Sympathetic Visage"/>.

-It offers a great amount of healing through clone related traits like <Trait name="Illusionary Inspiration"/>, <Trait name="Restorative Illusions"/>

 </GridItem>